Guidelines and Resources for Conference Funding

 Already been accepted to present your work?
 Congratulations!
 Let's make it happen.

-The Undergraduate Research Office is committed to providing support to students who present their work at conferences.
-If you need help proofing or printing your poster, need to tips on how to create a 10-12 research talk, or would like help drafting your abstract, know we're here for you!
+Viterbo University is committed to providing support to students who present their work at conferences.
+If you need help proofing or printing your poster, need to tips on how to create a 10-12 minute research talk, or would like help drafting your abstract, know we're here for you!
 You can also check out the online resources available under the "Resources for Students" tab at left.
-The Undergraduate Research Office is in MRC 582 and is open 7am-2:30pm every day except Wednesday (we're open Wednesday from 7am-5:30pm).
+To request an appointment or ask questions, please contact Kirsten Gabriel at firstname.lastname@example.org.